El Tuito: Project-Jaguar

 This project has been carried out since 2003, in order to protect the jaguar and associated species.
 With the support of the Secretariat of Environment and Natural Resources (Semarnat–Jalisco), UMA Santa Cruz de El Tuito and Servicios Forestales El Tuito (Technical Manager of UMA) built a 1.1-hectare "Jaguar Refuge" shelter in the mountains with natural vegetation inside.
 In the shelter a female jaguar called "Pecas" ("Freckles") has been kept, which had been recovered from the hands of a hunter as a puppy in 2003, and by June 2008 she had a cub; both have been kept in the most natural conditions possible.
 The lodge seeks to carry out ecotourism and educational activities in order to protect jaguar specimens in the region and raise awareness among the population.

 Utilities

 The municipality of Cabo Corrientes offers its inhabitants a certain variety of services, which are: drinking water and sewerage, public lighting, market, flea market, slaughterhouse, gardens, parks, public security, and sports centers.

 Among the most important basic services, the inhabitants who have drinking water obtain a coverage of 53.8%, in sewerage it is 54.7%, the coverage of electric power service is 52.3%.

-It has a Centro de Salud (Health Center) in the municipal seat, in addition to Casas de Salud (Health Houses) in some villages, there is access to patent and generic medicines in the pharmacy and perfumery located on Calle 1 de Abril.
+It has a Centro de Salud (Health Center) in the municipal seat, in addition to Casas de Salud (Health Houses) in some villages, there is access to patent and generic medicines at the pharmacy and perfumery located on Calle 1 de Abril.